 Enlarged breasts may cause:

-Excessively large breast size can affect a woman’s ability to perform certain types of jobs, limit exercise tolerance, and even make it harder to breath.
-In order to address such disproportion, breast reduction/reduction mammoplasty surgery is performed.
+Excessively large breast size can affect a woman's ability to perform certain types of jobs, limit exercise tolerance, and even make it harder to breathe.
+In order to address such disproportion, breast reduction, also known as reduction mammoplasty surgery, is performed.

 Our board-certified plastic surgeon, Dr. Edgar Sosa, strives to achieve beautiful and natural results.
 After a breast reduction surgery, you can expect:

 Relief of physical pain including neck and shoulder pain

 In breast reduction surgery, there are multiple techniques available.
 Every effort will be made to hide your scars along the natural contours of your breast.
 Although incision lines are permanent, in most cases they will fade and significantly improve over time.